regenwatchdog/regenwatchdog.github.io/_estates/brent/straphaels.md

 ![](/images/stpatrick.jpg)

 In 2018 Brent Council conducted an [options appraisal](http://democracy.brent.gov.uk/documents/s74722/07.%20St%20Raphaels%20Estate%20Cabinet%20Report.pdf) which confirmed that _"a stock condition survey was undertaken during August and September 2018.
-The findings of the survey reveal the properties to be in a reasonable state of repair (para 3.5)."_ It went on to attribute recent crime and anti-social behaviour issues to the poor design of the estate.
+The findings of the survey reveal the properties to be in a reasonable state of repair (para 3.5)."_ However, it went on to attribute recent crime and anti-social behaviour issues to the poor design of the estate, which can only be addressed by full redevelopment.

 ![](/images/raphaelcrime.png)